-- 'rights issue' has the same meaning as in the Explanatory (i) Note to Resolution 17; - (ii) 'pre-emptive offer' means an offer of equity securities open for acceptance for a period fixed by the Directors to: (a) holders (other than the Company) on the register on a record date fixed by the Directors of ordinary shares in proportion to their respective holdings; and (b) other persons so entitled by virtue of the rights attaching to any other equity securities held by them, but subject in both cases to such exclusions or other arrangements as the Directors may deem necessary or expedient in relation to treasury shares, fractional entitlements, record dates or legal, regulatory or practical problems in, or under the laws of, any territory or jurisdiction; - references to an allotment of equity securities shall include a (iii) sale of treasury shares; and - the nominal amount of any securities shall be taken to be, in (iv) the case of rights to subscribe for or convert any securities into shares of the Company, the nominal amount of such shares which may be allotted pursuant to such rights.
+- 'rights issue' has the same meaning as in the explanatory note to Resolution 20; - (ii) 'pre-emptive offer' means an offer of equity securities open for acceptance for a period fixed by the directors to: (a) holders (other than the Company) on the register on a record date fixed by the directors of ordinary shares in proportion to their respective holdings; and (b) other persons so entitled

+- by virtue of the rights attaching to any other equity securities held by them, but subject in both cases to such exclusions or other arrangements as the directors may deem necessary or expedient in relation to treasury shares, fractional entitlements, record dates or legal, regulatory or practical problems in, or under the laws of, any territory or jurisdiction; - (iii) references to an allotment of equity securities shall include a sale of treasury shares; and - (iv) the nominal amount of any securities shall be taken to be, in the case of rights to subscribe for or convert any securities into shares of the Company, the nominal amount of such shares which may be allotted pursuant to such rights.

-Resolution 21.
+Resolution 24.
 Limited disapplication of pre-emption rights in relation to the issue of Regulatory Capital Convertible Instruments

-This resolution proposes that, without prejudice to any existing power including that contained in Resolutions 19 and 20, the Directors be empowered to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments wholly for cash or otherwise as if Section 561 of the Companies Act 2006, to the extent applicable, did not apply to any such allotment.
-This is equivalent to approximately 17.74 per cent. of the issued ordinary share capital of the Company as at the close of business on 22 March 2022, being the latest practicable date before the publication of this notice of AGM.
+This resolution proposes that, without prejudice to any existing power including that contained in Resolutions 22 and 23, the directors be empowered to allot equity securities (as defined in Section 560(1) of the Companies Act 2006) up to an aggregate nominal amount of £1,250,000,000 in relation to the issue of Regulatory Capital Convertible Instruments wholly for cash or otherwise as if Section 561 of the Companies Act 2006, to the extent applicable, did not apply to any such allotment.
+This is equivalent to approximately 18.65 per cent. of the issued ordinary share capital of the Company as at the close of business on 20 March 2023, being the latest practicable date before the publication of this notice of AGM.